Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Alderley has 48 active public transport stops.
-These include train and bus services.
-There are 26 different routes operating in total.
+The analysis shows that Alderley has 46 active public transport stops.
+These include both train and bus services.
+There are 28 different routes operating in total, providing a combined weekly passenger trip count of 3,434.

 Frequently Asked Questions - Transport